Skip to content

 Key Default Description

-oid required The string based oid to fetch data, could be a table or a single value
+oid required The textual OID of the data.
+It is a table or a single value

-type Name of this sensor.
-This is used with the index to generate a unique id for this sensor.
+type The name of this sensor.
+With the index, it builds a unique id for this sensor

-skip_values optional Do not detect this sensor if the value matches
+skip_values optional It skips this sensor at a match of the value

 Accessing values within yaml: